Delta-Ark/Geo_Bot-complex/README.md

 About:
 ----------------------------------------------------------------------
 This library is composed of several tools for scraping geolocated tweets and visualizing data gleaned from these tweets.
+It also has a robotic assistant tool, called ```suggest_bot``` which can help you write poems in a certain style based on a document you upload.
+Another tool, called ```scan_and_respond``` allows you to scan an area for search terms you provide and then tweet at those people!

 Geo-tag your tweets!
 --------------------